HumanSignal/label-studio/docs/source/guide/ml.md

 If the model has not been trained yet, do the following to get predictions to appear:
 1. Start labeling data in Label Studio.
 2. Return to the **machine learning** settings for your project and click **Start Training** the model.
-3. After training starts, predictions appear in the labeling interface.
+3. After training finishes, predictions appear in the labeling interface on the Data manager page refresh.

-When you scroll through tasks in the data manager for a project, the predictions for those tasks are automatically retrieved from the ML backend.
+When you scroll through tasks in the data manager for a project, the predictions for those tasks are **automatically retrieved** from the ML backend.
 Predictions also appear when labeling tasks in the Label stream workflow.
-For example, for an image classification task, the model pre-selects an image class for data annotators to verify.
-For audio transcriptions, the model displays a transcription that data annotators can modify.
+To make changes to when and how predictions appear, see the machine learning page in the project settings.

+You can retrieve predictions for selected tasks on the data manager for a project using the drop-down actions menu.

+If you want to **get all predictions** for all tasks in a dataset, make a [PATCH call to the tasks endpoint of the Label Studio API](https://api.labelstud.io/#operation/tasks_partial_update) with `"predictions": [...]` field on the ML backend side for each generated prediction.
+Note that for a large dataset, the HTTP request to retrieve predictions might be interrupted by a timeout.

-If you want to retrieve predictions manually for a list of tasks using an ML backend, make a GET request to the `/predict` URL of your ML backend with a payload of the tasks that you want to see predictions for, formatted like the following example:
+If you want to retrieve predictions manually for a list of tasks **using an ML backend only**, make a GET request to the `/predict` URL of your ML backend with a payload of the tasks that you want to see predictions for, formatted like the following example:

 ```json
 {